-Indicators: Admissibility Procedure: Appeal Same as regular procedure 1.
-Does t he law provide for an appea I against an inadmissibility decision? ☐ Yes ☐ No If yes, is it If yes, is it suspensive ☐ Yes ☐ Some grounds ☐ No
+Admissibility Procedu Same as regular proced pea I 1.
+Does t he law provide for an app eal against an inadmiss ∑ Ye ∐ No If yes, is it ⊠ Ju ıdicia al Administrative If yes, is it suspensive ☐ Ye es Some grounds □ No

-The Migration Agency may take a decision with immediate enforcement for applications dismissed on the basis of protection in another EU Member State or the first country of asylum concept; not for safe third country cases.80
+The Migration Agency may take a decision with immediate enforcement for applications dismissed on the basis of protection in another EU Member State or the first country of asylum concept; not for safe third country cases.105

 Therefore the appeal has automatic suspensive effect in cases dismissed on safe third country grounds, but it has no automatic suspensive effect in cases concerning protection in another EU Member State and in first country of asylum cases.
-That said, the December 2018 legal opinion of the Migration Agency states that a decision with immediate enforcement should be taken in first country of asylum cases when it is obvious that the applicant enjoys sufficient protection in the country concerned.81
+That said, the December 2018 legal opinion of the Migration Agency states that a decision with immediate enforcement should be taken in first country of asylum cases when it is obvious that the applicant enjoys sufficient protection in the country concerned.
+106

 As a rule, legal assistance is not granted in cases falling under the grounds for inadmissibility, unless a more thorough assessment of first country of asylum or safe third country considerations is required.
 Such an assessment is conducted by the Migration Agency depending on the difficulty of the case.
-However, legal assistance is always granted to unaccompanied children and may exceptionally be granted to applicants depending on factors such as age or mental illness.82
+However, legal assistance is always granted to unaccompanied children and may exceptionally be granted to applicants depending on factors such as age or mental illness.107